 With the Brisbane show cancelled, Queensland boaters will be looking to prioritise attending the Sanctuary Cove show in May 2021.
 Stay across the event website so you can secure your tickets as events of this type need to be hosted under COVID safe regulations which usually include pre-booked ticketing.

-As the May event draws closer, if you are intending to place an order on a boat at the Sanctuary Cove show, don’t forget to contact us in advance to arrange your pre-approved secured boat loan.
+As the May event draws closer, if you are intending to place an order on a boat at the Sanctuary Cove show, don’t forget to contact us in advance to arrange your pre-approved secured boat financing.
 This type of loan is arranged prior to purchase, is obligation free so if you change your mind, no problem.